 If you qualify, or are hoping to qualify for the Age Pension, the impact of selling an asset needs to be considered.
 The value of your main residence is excluded from the assets test, however if it is sold, and some of the proceeds added to your super, that value will then be assessed and may reduce your age pension benefits.

-If you are eligible, you’ll need to complete a downsizer contribution form and provide this together with or before your contribution, to your complying superannuation fund so it can be correctly classified.
+If you are eligible, you’ll need to complete a downsizer contribution form and provide this either before or together with your contribution cheque, to your complying superannuation fund so it can be correctly classified.
 The form is available from the ATO website.
-You can elect to notify your super provider in advance of the contribution also.

 It’s important to be aware of the timing of your contribution into super.
 The contribution must be made within 90 days of receiving the proceeds of sale (or longer permitted period), which is usually the date of settlement.